-Some programs require you to provide additional documents that you should mail directly to the department.
+Some programs require you to provide additional documents specific to the department to which you are applying.
 It is your responsibility to verify if your program has additional requirements (e.g., letters of intent, portfolios, interviews, auditions and specific deadlines).

 3. Check language requirements